 The Yamaha Pacifica has long proved a benchmark for quality and specification, and the 112V remains one of the best guitars for beginners.
 The 112 is far from fancy and simply concentrates on the bare necessities.
 Yet the construction is of excellent quality.
 Trust us, if looked after, this will be a guitar for life.

 By design, it's an altogether more modern, brighter and lighter take on a hot-rod Strat.
 But when we say brighter that doesn't mean overly shrill.
-In fact the bridge humbucker will surprise some; it's beefy without being too midrange heavy, and features a coil-split - which essentially transforms its bridge humbucker into a single coil - for increased versatility.
+In fact the bridge humbucker surprised us during testing; it's beefy without being too midrange heavy, and features a coil-split - which essentially transforms its bridge humbucker into a single coil - for increased versatility.

 The solo single-coils impress - there's plenty of percussion and with a little mid-range beef added from an amp, these get you to the correct Texas toneland.
 Neck and middle combined produces a fine modern Strat-like mix - the added brightness will cut through a multi-FX patch nicely.